 Texas A&M University has provided tuition support since 2008, by pledging tuition coverage to low- and middle-income families through the Aggie Assurance commitment.
 For students whose family income is $60,000 or less, tuition will be covered by grants and/or scholarships.

-Beginning in Fall 2021, we are expanding our Aggie Assurance commitment to provide tuition support grants for first-time freshmen and first-time transfer students whose family income is greater than $60,000 but no more than $130,000.
-The amount of the tuition support grants will vary based on income and financial need.
-Tuition grants will not cover all of tuition.
+Beginning Fall of 2021, the Aggie Assurance commitment was expanded to provide tuition support grants for undergraduate students whose family income is greater than $60,000 but no more than $130,000.
+Tuition support grants range from $500 - $1,500 based on income and financial need.

 The Aggie Assurance commitment promotes affordability and encourages Texans to pursue higher education at a flagship, research institution.